sidlim/fliolib/README.md

 # FLIOLib
 FLIOLib is a fork of FLIMLib, intended for use with Fluorescence Lifetime Imaging Ophthalmoscopy (FLIO) data.
 In FLIO, due to anatomic and machine-to-machine differences, the IRF delay per instance can change, which can alter the fit lifetimes if not accounted for.
-FLIOLib is meant to account for small differences in IRF delay.
+Because the IRF is difficult to measure in FLIO, the delay parameter needs to be fit, which is the purpose of this fork.

 This modification to the FLIMLib library has a new fitfunc, `GCI_incomplete_multiexp_tau` which provides a way to fit a function of the form \
 $$Y(x) = H(x)\sum_{i=1}^{k}a_ie^{-\frac{x-t_0}{\tau_i}}$$\